Starmer should apologise to Iraq veterans ‘harassed through courts’ – Badenoch

 The Telegraph said Sir Keir was involved in the case which paved the way for years of criminal investigations into troops who had been wrongly accused.

-Tory former veterans minister Johnny Mercer accused Sir Keir of “unleashing the witch hunt against British troops” in an article for the paper.
+Tory former veterans minister Johnny Mercer accused Sir Keir of “unleashing the witch hunt against British troops” in an article for the newspaper.

-Downing Street stressed that Sir Keir did not represent Iraqi families in the case as the newspaper claimed, but instead acted on behalf of interveners, including the Law Society of England and Wales.
+Downing Street stressed that Sir Keir did not represent Iraqi families in the case as the paper claimed, but instead acted on behalf of interveners, with his role focused on assisting the court on points of law.

-His role therefore was to “assist the court on points of law, not to advocate for either side”, a No 10 spokesperson said.
+A No 10 spokesman also denied that he acted as a lead barrister or worked alongside the now-disgraced solicitor Phil Shiner on the case, as reported.

-They also pointed to Sir Keir’s condemnation of Donald Trump’s claim that Nato troops stayed away from the front lines in Afghanistan as “insulting and frankly appalling”.
+The official also pointed to Sir Keir’s condemnation last week of US President Donald Trump’s claim that Nato troops stayed away from the front lines in Afghanistan as “insulting and frankly appalling”.

-The Prime Minister also did not act as a lead barrister on the case or work alongside the now-disgraced solicitor Phil Shiner as reported, it is understood.
+The Telegraph’s story “contains flagrant inaccuracies”, the Downing Street spokesman told reporters.

-A Downing Street spokesperson said: “As the Prime Minister made clear last week, he will never forget the courage, bravery and sacrifice made for their country by British servicemen and women.
+“The Prime Minister did not represent the claimants in this case.
+The Prime Minister did not work alongside Phil Shiner on this case.
+The Prime Minister was not the lead barrister in the claim.

 “During his career, the Prime Minister has represented British soldiers who were killed in action and were wrongly accused.